heroku-examples/java-spring-12factor/presentation.md

     *   Scalability (granular control, avoids named "environments").

 <!--
-"Let's dive into our first key principle: Factor III - Configuration."
-"The core idea, as defined by `12factor.net`, is to **store all configuration in environment variables, and strictly *not* in your application code.**"
-"So, what exactly is 'config' in this context?
+Let's dive into our first key principle: Factor III - Configuration.
+The core idea, as defined by `12factor.net`, is to **store all configuration in environment variables, and strictly not in your application code.
+So, what exactly is 'config' in this context?
 It's everything that is likely to vary between your different deployments – think development, staging, and production.
 This includes resource handles to databases or caches, credentials for external services like payment gateways or social media APIs, and per-deploy values such as the canonical hostname for that specific deployment.
-Crucially, this definition does *not* include internal application configuration – for instance, how your Spring beans are wired together or your application's routing rules.
+Crucially, this definition does not include internal application configuration – for instance, how your Spring beans are wired together or your application's routing rules.
 That kind of internal structure doesn't typically change between deploys and is best kept in the code."

-"Why is this so critical?"
-"Firstly, **Security**: Hardcoding credentials or sensitive API keys directly into your codebase is a major security risk.
+Why is this so critical?
+Firstly, Security: Hardcoding credentials or sensitive API keys directly into your codebase is a major security risk.
 If your code is ever exposed, so are your secrets.
 A good litmus test here is: could your codebase be open-sourced at any moment without compromising any credentials?
-If not, your config isn't fully externalized."
-"Secondly, **Flexibility**: Configuration almost always varies substantially across different deployment environments.
+If not, your config isn't fully externalized.
+Secondly, Flexibility: Configuration almost always varies substantially across different deployment environments.
 Each might use different database URLs, API endpoints, or feature flags.
-Externalizing config allows you to adapt to these environments without any code changes."
-"Thirdly, it allows for **Easy Updates**: If a database password needs to change, or an API endpoint is updated, you can modify the environment configuration without needing to rebuild and redeploy your entire application."
-"And finally, **Scalability through Granular Control**: The Twelve-Factor methodology emphasizes using environment variables as individual, granular controls.
+Externalizing config allows you to adapt to these environments without any code changes.
+Thirdly, it allows for **Easy Updates**: If a database password needs to change, or an API endpoint is updated, you can modify the environment configuration without needing to rebuild and redeploy your entire application.
+And finally, Scalability through Granular Control: The Twelve-Factor methodology emphasizes using environment variables as individual, granular controls.
 This is preferable to batching configuration into broad named "environments", a common practice in some frameworks.
 While seemingly convenient, such grouping doesn't scale well.
 As you add more deploys like 'staging,' 'QA,' or individual developer setups, you end up with a complex explosion of configurations.
-Environment variables, managed independently for each deployment, offer a much cleaner and more scalable model."

-"The methodology is very specific here: use environment variables.
-They are a language- and OS-agnostic standard, easy to change per deploy without touching code, and far less likely to be accidentally committed than config files.
-While some systems use config files that aren't checked into source control—which is an improvement over hardcoding—12-Factor sees environment variables as superior."
-"This means avoiding constants for deploy-specific values, not committing config files that contain sensitive or environment-specific data directly into your version control, and not relying on system properties that aren't explicitly set by the deployment environment itself."
-"In our Twelve-Factor Notepad app, we'll see how Spring Boot makes it easy to consume such environment variables for things like database connection strings or settings for external services, which we'll cover on the next slide."
+Environment variables, managed independently for each deployment, offer a much cleaner and more scalable model.
+In our Twelve-Factor Notepad app, we'll see how Spring Boot makes it easy to consume such environment variables for things like database connection strings or settings for external services, which we'll cover on the next slide.
 -->

 ---